LinneaGG/exjobb/README.md

 O121:H19 - CP022407.1

-Note that some of the scripts (`preprocessing_snippy.nf` and `spades.sh`) use a regex to keep only the part before the first "_" in the file name as the ID of the sample, so depending on how your files are named this may need to be edited.
+Note that some of the scripts (`preprocessing_snippy` and `spades`) use a regex to keep only the part before the first "_" in the file name as the ID of the sample, so depending on how your files are named this may need to be edited.

 ### Pre-processing & phylogenetic analysis
 1. Run `qc.sh` to quality check to see if the data need to be subsampled and what adapters are present and edit the `preprocessing_snippy.nf` script accordingly if needed